aaronbrown1988/MD_workflow/README_main.txt

  - Once complete, place the relevant inputfiles under /InputFiles and make sure you have the right parameter files under /Parameters

-2a.
-Setup your jobs.      /Setup_and_Config
+2. Prepare your input files.      /Setup_and_Config

 - Under /Setup_and_config you can decide how many simulations to set up by editing the  'master_config_file'